 WHL presents a walk-through of London galleries where you can find classic art from the 1800s.
-And despite the title, the focus isn’t just Impressionism and Post-Impressionism but ‘beyond Impressionism’, the artists and art movements that inspire contemporary artists.
+And from the title you see the focus isn’t just Impressionism – but ‘beyond Impressionism’, the artists and art movements that left an ‘impression’ on contemporary artists.

 Early 19th-Century Art

 The Romantic movement was a reaction against this.
 They moved towards greater personal expression and depictions of the natural world rather than the classical tradition.
 Interestingly, the works of French artist Jean Dominique Ingres can be classed as Neoclassical but also owed much to the prevailing Romantic spirit.
 He pointed out: “To draw does not merely mean simply to reproduce contours.
 Drawing is not just the line, drawing is also expression.”
-So there was much cross-fertilisation and while art movements are often presented as neat groupings; there were many nuanced layers and gradient hybrids.
+So even where art movements are presented as neat groupings, in reality there were finer demarcation points.

-See some of Ingres’ art at the Wallace Collection, Hertford House, Manchester Square, near Bond Street Station.
+See Ingres’ art at the Wallace Collection, Hertford House, Manchester Square, near Bond Street Station.

 The Wallace Collection